yluoc/DIC-Airfare-Prediction/README.md

 ### Since the database is too large
-### for data preprocessing, data analysis, EDA, LSTM model fitting, download the database from using link: https://www.kaggle.com/datasets/yiclgg/airfare-database
+### for data preprocessing, data analysis, EDA, LSTM model fitting, download the database from using link: https://www.kaggle.com/datasets/yiclgg/airfare-database.
+Please rename the first column of cleaned data to idx.

 ## Airfare Prediction Flask App